ibm-cloud-docs/Cloudant/guides/database_partitioning.md

 infrastructure ID mapping.
 To define it, upload a design document with `options.partitioned` set to `false` as this index is global.
-While in a real `map` function you'd want to be more defensive around field existence, this would look something like this:
+While in a real `map` function you'd want to be more defensive around field existence, this document would look something like this:

 ```json
 {